 - Don’t overstep.
 It’s your racket, not you who will participate in stroke-making.

-- Make sure that your foot is pointing towards the direction of your approach.
+- Make sure that your foot is pointing toward the direction of your approach.

 - When returning to the ready position, shuffle with your right leg first.